rcl-identity/docs/index.md

 # Introduction
 **V7.0.0**

-The **RCL Digital Identity** platform allows organizations to issue Digital Identities to persons.
+The **RCL Digital Identity** platform allows organizations to issue Digital Identities to people.
+A Digital Identity is a unique representation of a person carrying out an online transaction.
+In this context, a person holding a Digital ID has their *Personal Identifiable Information* (PII) stored with an *Identity Provider* (IdP).
+This IdP will provide the functionality for the person to sign-in to various websites and transmits their PII as claims to the website.
+The website can then use these claims to make a determination about the user (eg. whether to grant a service or not).

 The Digital ID can be :

-**Self Asserted** - Independent identity verification is not required
+**Self Asserted** - independent physical identity verification of the person is not required

-**Verified** - The identity of the person is verified by a process of *Identity Proofing*
+**Verified** - the physical identity of the person is verified by a process of *Identity Proofing*

 # Self Asserted Digital Identity